 Make a stethoscope and listen to your heart beating.
-Spiderman dress up is optional!
+Spiderman dress-up is optional!

 Valentine Candy Science

-OR, how about building a tower of candy using Valentine sweets and toothpicks?
+Or, how about building a tower of candy using Valentine sweets and toothpicks?

 Secret Valentine Messages

 We had a lot of fun making these scratch art canvas pictures too.
 Oil pastels work really well for this activity.

 Once you’ve made your secret message, create a delivery system for it.
 This could be a paper plane, parachute, zip line or even a motorized car.